projectcalico/calico/security/comms/crypto-auth.md

 over TLS.
 The {{site.prodname}} components present either an X.509 certificate or a JWT to kube-apiserver so that kube-apiserver can verify their identities.

-### Connections from Felix to Typha (Kubernetes)
+### Connections from Node to Typha (Kubernetes)

-We recommend enabling mutual TLS authentication on connections from Felix to Typha.
+We recommend enabling mutual TLS authentication on connections from Node to Typha.
-To do so, you must provision Typha with a server certificate and Felix with a client certificate.
+To do so, you must provision Typha with a server certificate with extended key usage `ServerAuth` and Node with a client certificate with extended key usage `ClientAuth`.
 Each service will need the private key associated with their certificate.
 In addition, you must configure one of the following.

-- **SPIFFE identifiers** (recommended): Generate a [SPIFFE](https://github.com/spiffe/spiffe) identifier for Felix, set `ClientURISAN` on Typha to Felix's SPIFFE ID, and include Felix's SPIFFE ID in the `URI SAN` field of its certificate.
-Similarly, generate a [SPIFFE](https://github.com/spiffe/spiffe) identifier for Typha, set `TyphaURISAN` on Felix to Typha's SPIFFE ID, and include Typha's SPIFFE ID in the `URI SAN` field of its certificate.
+- **SPIFFE identifiers** (recommended): Generate a [SPIFFE](https://github.com/spiffe/spiffe) identifier for Node, and include Node's SPIFFE ID in the `URI SAN` field of its certificate.
+  Similarly, generate a [SPIFFE](https://github.com/spiffe/spiffe) identifier for Typha, and include Typha's SPIFFE ID in the `URI SAN` field of its certificate.

-- **Common Name identifiers**: Configure `ClientCN` on Typha to the value in the `Common Name` of Felix's certificate.
-Configure `ClientCN` on Felix to the value in the `Common Name` of Typha's certificate.
+- **Common Name identifiers**: Set a common name on the Typha certificate and a different common name on the Node certificate.

 > **Tip**: If you are migrating from Common Name to SPIFFE identifiers, you can set both values.
 > If either matches, the communication succeeds.
 {: .alert .alert-success}

+#### Configure Node to Typha TLS based on your deployment

+##### Operator deployment

+For clusters installed using operator, see how to [provide TLS certificates for Typha and Node](typha-node-tls).

+##### Manual/Helm deployment

-Here is an example of how you can secure the Felix-Typha communications in your
+Here is an example of how you can secure the Node-Typha communications in your
 cluster:

 1. Choose a certificate authority, or set up your own.